Health Benefits of Buttermilk for Gut Health

-Regarding gut health, buttermilk is an often overlooked yet potent beverage.
-Buttermilk transcends being only a delightful beverage recognized for its acidic flavour and creamy consistency.
+Regarding gut health, buttermilk is an often-overlooked yet potent beverage.
+Buttermilk transcends being only a delightful beverage recognised for its acidic flavour and creamy consistency.
 It is a rich source of minerals and health advantages that greatly enhance intestinal health.
 Let us explore why buttermilk should be your preferred beverage for optimal gut health and general well-being.

 What is Buttermilk?